CMU-HKN/CMU-Advice/README.md

 ## Disclaimer

 This is not official advice from CMU.
 These are anecdotal and circumstantial advice, so it is still your responsibility to try them out on your own and be reasonable.
-And taking the advice here does not guarantee automatic success.
+And taking the advice here does not guarantee success.